 - NIRSpec detectors—NIRSpec uses two "long wavelength cutoff" Hawaii-2RG detectors manufactured by Teledyne Imaging Systems to acquire near-infrared spectra in the 0.6–5.3 μm spectral range.
 The NIRSpec detectors have 2048 × 2048 pixels; the inner 2040 × 2040 pixels are light sensitive.

 - NIRSpec micro-shutter assembly—NIRSpec's micro-shutter assembly (MSA) is a configurable slit mask for multi-object spectroscopy, allowing the simultaneous collection of dozens to hundreds of target spectra within a 3.4' × 3.6′ FOV.

 - NIRSpec integral field unit—this NIRSpec observing mode obtains the spectra of a contiguous, extended 3" × 3" area on the sky.
 To achieve this, the IFU uses specialized optics to "slice" the extended spatial region and reformat it into a slit alignment that can be dispersed using the NIRSpec spectrograph optics.
 The NIRSpec Integral Field Unit article describes some key characteristics of the NIRSpec IFU.

 - NIRSpec fixed slits—the NIRSpec fixed slit spectroscopy mode can obtain the spectra of single sources at high sensitivity and contrast.
-To achieve this, the FS mode uses a selection of five slit apertures with the NIRSpec spectrograph optics shared with the MOS and IFU observing modes.
+To achieve this, the FS mode offers a selection of five slit apertures to be used with the NIRSpec optics that are shared with the MOS and IFU observing modes.
 The NIRSpec Fixed Slits article describes some key characteristics of the NIRSpec FSs.